Know the difference

 Use the drawings and traits listed to distinguish elk from deer.
 Individual elk are beginning to appear in a wider geographic area outside of the traditional range in northwestern Minnesota's Kittson and Marshall counties.

 Take as much time as necessary to identify an animal before shooting.
-Use your binoculars – not your scope – for postive identification.
+Use your binoculars – not your scope – for positive identification.

 Accidents can happen.
 If you mistakenly shoot an elk, contact a conservation officer as quickly as possible.